Forest Resources and Environmental Conservation

 Introduction to the natural history, tree biology, tree identification, forest ecology, management and forest types of the Appalachian region.
-Contemporary issues related to forest functions will be discussed including carbon storage, global warming, invasive forest species, wildlife management, fire, biofuels, agroforestry, urban forests, ecosystem restoration, clean water, recreation, and use of renewable resources.
+Contemporary issues related to forest functions will be discussed including carbon storage, climate change, invasive forest species, wildlife management, fire, biofuels, agroforestry, urban forests, ecosystem restoration, clean water, recreation, and use of renewable resources.
 (3H,3C)

 Role of forest ecosystems on the global carbon cycle, climate, biodiversity and economies.
 Anthropogenic impacts on forest ecosystems and their ecological function in the face of changing climate.
 Climate-related threats to global forests, including loss of biodiversity, deforestation, forest fires, and invasive species.
 Sustainable forest management for anticipated future scenarios.
 (3H,3C)

 Modern concepts of sustainability changing plant use in urban settings.
-Fundamentals of urban horticulture and urban ecosystems.
-Philosophy of sustainability, urban forestry, urban wildlife, sustainable and community-supported agriculture, and innovations merging plant and ecosystem functions with building and site engineering.
-Multi-disciplinary emphasis in individual, community, regional, and global scales.
+Fundamentals of urban plant systems in the context of urban ecosystem management.
+Philosophy and critical analysis of sustainability related to green infrastructure, including urban forests, green roofs, urban soils, urban wildlife, urban agriculture, and innovations merging plant and ecosystem functions with building and site engineering.
+Multi-disciplinary emphasis at site, regional, and global, scales.
 (3H,3C)

 2214: INTRODUCTION TO LAND AND FIELD MEASUREMENTS

 Measurement of land and field attributes including geographic position, land distance, direction, area, slope, elevation and boundary attributes.
 Use and development of maps used in natural resource applications.
 Use of global positioning systems and geographic information systems in the acquisition and management of land and field measurements.
 Assessment of vegetation attributes with field plots.
 Use of computer software to manage and analyze data and present results.
-Pre: MATH 1016.
+Pre: MATH 1025 or MATH 1225 or MATH 1525.
 Co: 2324.
 (2H,3L,3C)

 2254 (HORT 2554): ARBORICULTURE FIELD SKILLS